nsmsn/dotcom/src/posts/2025-how-i-omglol.md

 **Switchboard** is a cool way to manage various domains and addresses.
 I am using a custom domain ([nsmsn.co](https://nsmsn.co/)) for my omg.lol profile and use the switchboard to redirect [nsmsn.omg.lol/now](https://nsmsn.omg.lol/now) to my pre-existing /now page.

-[**Live chat**](https://home.omg.lol/info/chat) is also a thing you can access from the dashboard, in addition to Mastodon.
-You can set up with IRC, XMPP, or Discord, which is all bridged together.
-I'm becoming more familiar with IRC, but mainly use Discord.
-There's a **#design** channel I particularly like to hang out in.
+[**Live chat**](https://home.omg.lol/info/chat) is also a thing you can access from the dashboard, in addition to Mastodon. <del>You can set up with IRC, XMPP, or Discord, which is all bridged together.</del> I'm becoming more familiar with IRC, and mainly hang out in the **#design** channel.

 ## Other fun stuff